Flour is always 100%

 Levain / Main Dough & Baker’s Percentages Calculator

 Your bread recipe most likely asks for a specific amount of levain (a one-time offshoot of ripe culture) as one of its ingredients.
-Use this form to decide how much flour and water to use in feeding or refreshing an offshoot of ripe culture, one or a few more times, for the amount of levain required by a bread recipe.
+Use this form to decide how much flour and water to feed or refresh an offshoot of ripe culture, one or a few more times, for the amount of levain required by a bread recipe.

 All default values are my preferences for a yield of two loaves.
 Fields marked with an * (asterisk) require an entry.
 Again, these forms reflect my bias towards the use of whole wheat flour.